Different Heat Reduction Coating Compounds Compared

 To understand how “heat” compounds react to all three heat nanowaves of infrared, UV and visual heat helps understand what it takes to be a true, high performance thermal coating.
 In reality many compounds rely on being white to mostly reflect visual heat which is 44% of total solar heat or they say scatter, reflect etc so it’s all in the language and test results.

 There are different types of compound references including hollow spheres, various minerals and ceramics that are used, advertised and promoted as ‘the best at reflecting heat to cool buildings’.
-Its important to address these compounds so you understand what they are and how they benefit the goal of blocking heat load which is cost effective, reduces energy demands, reduces CO2 emissions and provides a safe living standard for humans as part of the ‘cool roof’ movement.
+Its important to address these compounds so you understand what they are and how they benefit the goal of reducing heat load which is cost effective, reduces energy demands, reduces CO2 emissions and provides a safe living standard for humans as part of the ‘cool roof’ movement.

 Most of the heat reflective paint testing and summaries do not address the purpose of “loading of heat” and addressing all the heat nanowaves, yet may discuss emissivity and reflectivity.
 What many of these compounds don’t address either is when they get dirty the life of the product is reduced and its heat reflective efficiency is diminished.

 The key words products use include scattering, refractive or reflective.
-There is no definitive answer in these words for exactly how much heat is being blocked.
+There is no definitive answer in these words for exactly how much heat is being insulation.
 Therefore the concept of cooling is always inferred, never directly answered.
 How many watts of solar heat are being transferred is paramount information.

-Separating heat reflective paints from true thermal heat block coatings is vital.
-If a white paint coating is placed on a rooftop and compared to a normal black roof, does that mean it provides thermal heat block capabilities?
+Separating heat reflective paints from true thermal heat insulation coatings is vital.
+If a white paint coating is placed on a rooftop and compared to a normal black roof, does that mean it provides thermal heat insulation capabilities?
 Not really, it solely means that the coating is providing a reflective function based visual heat from the white and, therefore, lowering temperatures into the roof.
 Yes, from a different point of view it might be construed as “insulation” but in reality, it still is simply reflecting some solar visual heat prior to its entry into the roof only based on how ‘white’ it is or it’s albedo.
 The question is…

 Hollow Spheres